Saturdays and Wednesdays at 8:00pm (ET) on 89.1 WBOI or listen online at wboi.org

 We are also proud to share our weekly Folktales with these fellow Hoosier public stations:

-WFIU in Bloomington, Indiana also carries the episodes listed below, and can also be heard Saturday nights.
-They air at 10:00p.m (EDT) on 103.7fm, and in Columbus at 100.7fm, French Lick/West Baden at 101.7, Greensburg at 98.9, Kokomo at 106.1 and Terre Haute at 95.1.
-You can also listen online at the WFIU website (on WFIU1) from anywhere in the world.
+WFIU in Bloomington, Indiana carries the episodes listed below, and they can be heard on Sunday afternoons at 1:00 (EDT) on 103.7fm, and in Columbus at 100.7fm, French Lick/West Baden at 101.7, Greensburg at 98.9, Kokomo at 106.1 and Terre Haute at 95.1.
+You can also listen online at the WFIU website (on WFIU1) from anywhere in the worl

 The dates in the listing below are for WBOI's broadcasts, which you can hear right here; just click the 'Listen Live' Button on the home page, and choose 'WBOI.'
 You can also listen from your WBOI App.

 As we look toward our own country’s Independence Day, these timeless words of Martin Luther King, Jr. are essential, "Injustice anywhere is a threat to justice everywhere."
 That’s what we’re contemplating this episode, as we set out across the Americas, through Europe and into Africa, the near east and beyond.
 For the journey we’ll be armed with wise words and musical traditions that reflect this consideration, thankful for our freedoms, and praying that justice will someday span the globe.

 Featured musicians include, Tom Juravich, Crosby, Stills, Nash & Young, Bob Dylan, Chantan, The Mysterious Voices of Bulgaria, Inkuyo, Sweet Honey in the Rock, the Sultans of String, Jimmy Cliff and more.
 Here's to freedom!
 Hope you can join us.